The 20 Greatest Movie Opening Scenes In Film History

 In one of the most beautiful opening sequences in film history, Las Von Trier uses black and white cinematography, slow motions and background music “Lascia ch’io pianga” from Handel’s Rinaldo to show us a tragic accident.

-The scene juxtaposes a young couple having sex while their baby steps out of the window and falls to death.
+The scene juxtaposes a young couple making love while their baby steps out of the window and falls to death.
 The rhythm of the clothes whirling matches the movement of the erotic body movements in a delicate way.
 This is the master scene of all Von Trier movies, it’s both sexy and violent, real and fantastic at the same time.

 6. Three Colors: Blue